nwthomas/burning-heart/README.md

 ## PROJECT MANAGEMENT

 - You can view the [Trello Board](https://trello.com/b/YWsebwOT/burning-heart) for this project to review past checkpoints and current aspects of the project timeline

+## MARKETING PLAN

+- You can view the [marketing plan](https://docs.google.com/document/d/1mPc1YiQQKjE39tRgbLVfITX5Var6t_l52Sq-sgTXEfA/edit?usp=sharing) for Burning Heart.
+This plan includes target demographics, target market, message summary, call to action, and the project planned rollout for the marketing campaign.

 ## AUTHOR